pocomane/brewed-in-the-apocalypse/bita.md

 - On a failure, the scenarist will __Make the worst happen__ .
 - On twist, the scenarist selects one item from the twist option list.
-- On success, the scenarist will __Describe the scene__ giving to the protagonist what ey want, if the situation is not evolved enough, also other opportunities may be added.
+- On success, the scenarist will __Describe the scene__ giving to the protagonist what ey wanted by eir action, if the situation is not evolved enough, also other opportunities may be added.

-When this move is triggered by another one, the outcome texts of the other moves should be used, falling back to these ones only if the text for a specific result is missing.
-Moreover, for the failure outcome, BOTH the texts are performed, the one in this move and the one on the other move.

 Twist option list:

 - The scenarist does __Describe the scene__ , without giving to the protagonist
-  what ey want but something else good; in case of trigger from another move, its failure text is performed too, if any.
+  what ey want from eir action but something else good.
-- The scenarist does __Describe the scene__, giving to the protagonist what ey want, then the scenarist does a __Tell imminent troubles__ too; in case of trigger from another move, its success text is performed too, if any.
+- What the success text demands is done, then the scenarist does a __Tell imminent troubles__.
-- Ask to the protagonist if it is ok to get a success, but with a subsequent __Make the worst happen__ ; to convince em the scenarist can give more or less details about what it will happen.
-If the protagonist refuse, select another option, from this list.
+- The scenarist asks to the protagonist if it is ok to execute the success text, but with a subsequent __Make the worst happen__ ; if the protagonist refuse, select another option, from this list.
+To convince the protagonist, more or less details may be reveled about what will happen in the next move.

 It is not mandatory that the troubles arise directly from the performed action.
 It could often seem natural, and there is nothing bad doing it, but they can be also completely new things added to the fiction.
 Sometimes other moves may seem